stevenMouret/web-accessibility-guidelines/_doc/accessibility/images/decorative-image.md

 ### Explanation

-In order to be able to test this criterion you need to know what a [decorative image](../glossary.html#image-decorative) is.
+In order to be able to test, you need to know what a [decorative image](../glossary.html#image-decorative) is.

 If the image does not contain any information, the image is not intended to be restituted.
 Its alternative must then be empty.
 In addition, it must not have a `title` attribute.